fanegg/Feat2GS/README.md

 </h5>

 <div align="center">
-This repository is the official implementation of Feat2GS, a unified framework to probe “texture and geometry awareness” of visual foundation models.
+This repository is the official implementation of Feat2GS, a unified framework to probe “texturel and geometry awareness” of visual foundation models.
 Novel view synthesis serves as an effective proxy for 3D evaluation.
 </div>
 <br>

 https://github.com/user-attachments/assets/07ebb8e1-6001-47bf-bf74-984b0032cc17

+## Updates

+- [July 10, 2025] Add a new evaluation of VGGT encoder and decoder features.
+See the results [here](assets/Feat2GS_Benchmark.png).

 ## Get Started